Generic MCP Configuration

 Stdio Transport (common: mcpServers JSON)

 Many clients (Cursor, Gemini CLI, etc.) use this format.
 Replace the file location with your client’s recommended project/workspace config file.
+For larger solutions, set args to ["--default-timeout", "30m"].

 {